SAP/openui5-docs/docs/Configuration_of_the_OpenUI5_Runtime_91f08de.md

 ***

-#### \[7\] Setters on the `sap.ui.core.Configuration` class
+#### \[7\] Specific APIs

-The configuration options above are evaluated during the OpenUI5 runtime boots.
+The configuration options above are evaluated during the OpenUI5 runtime boot.
 After that, all changes to these parameters are ignored.
 To read the final configuration result, you can use the `sap.ui.getCore().getConfiguration()` method.

-The `sap.ui.core.Configuration` class allows you to modify a limited set of configuration options at runtime.
+Additionally, for a limited set of configuration options specific APIs exist which allow you to modify these options at runtime.

-This class also provides `set` methods on the `sap.ui.core.Configuration` class for a limited set of configuration options that can be modified at runtime.
-The runtime and/or the controls can react on these configuration changes.
+For example, the `sap.ui.core.Configuration` class provides setters for several configuration options that can be modified at runtime.
+The runtime and/or the controls can then react on these configuration changes.
 The most prominent example for such a configuration option is the `theme`.